 - Paul Lueken as a paramedic.

 To me, the most notable thing about this episode is of course the cast of Cabot Cove regulars — not just the ones that are present but also the ones that are absent.
 The premise of the episode is very reminiscent of “If It’s Thursday, It Must Be Beverly“, but aside from Eve Simpson the rest of the ladies from Loretta’s beauty parlor are not included in the story.
-(In fact, their last appearance was in “Town Father“.)
+(Although Loretta and the beauty parlor rumor mill are mentioned in the episode, their last on-screen appearance was in “Town Father“.)
 Additionally, Doctor Seth Hazlitt is also missing — due to the role of Jessica’s sidekick being temporarily replaced by Ben Devlin while William Windom was off starring in a short-lived sit-com.

 Additionally, if you ever watch several Cabot Cove episodes in a row, you’ll notice how sets are often reused, with the same set being used to stand in for multiple different places.
 In this case, the Cabot Cove Gazette office from “Deadly Misunderstanding” is now Wayne’s Workout Gym.